Azure/terraform-azurerm-cosmosdb/samples/203-cosmosdb-customer-managed-key/readme.md

 # 203 Cosmos DB SQL API
 This template deploys a cosmos db account with 2 sql databases (autoscale and no autoscale) and 2 containers (per each db) encrypted using customer managed key.
 This sample assumes that a resource group, Azure key vault, and encryption key have been previously created outside of the module and is referenced as an input parameter.
 A sample input parameters file has been included as part of this example.
+The example also demonstrates swapping out FirstPartyIdentity to SystemAssignedIdentity for default_identity_type using the AzApi provider.

 ## Variables
 | Name | Description |